 Science plays key roles in solutions to problems of global and local concern.
 But science never is the only force at work.
 Increasingly, it faces stiff competition for influence.
 HPSC0019 focuses on science when it is put to use in solutions.

-The overall aim of this module is to investigate models for engagement when science is put to work to solve problems.
+The overall aim of this module is to investigate models for engagement when science is put to work to solve problems in the human sciences.
 Additional aims include:

 - what models help us understand the role of science in society?